JasonKyng/NAGL/README.md

     python dataset_preparation/visa.py
     # ...
     ```
 > **Note:** The dataset collection process is implemented in python class [`FSDataset`](./utils/dataset.py).
 And we also provide detailed instructions in **Appendix A** of our paper.

+>*We currently recommend using the MVtecAD and VisA datasets.
+Full processing for other datasets (BraTS, MPDD, MVTec3D, ...) will be provided soon.*

 ### Training and Evaluation